Pathology specimens should be sent via the sample delivery system to the laboratory or delivered by hand and left at the reception desk.

 Protection of Personal Information – Clinical Laboratory Services comply with the Trust Data Protection Policy and have procedures in place to allow the Directorate and it’s employees to comply with the Data Protection Act 1998 and associated best practice and guidance.

-The Trust Laboratories at Heartlands Hospital, University Hospitals Birmingham, Good Hope Hospital and Solihull Hospital were all hold UKAS (United Kingdom Accreditation Service) accreditation to the internationally recognised ISO 15189 standard For a list of accredited tests and other information please visit the UKAS website.
-For further test information please visit the test database:
+University Hospitals Birmingham medical laboratories at Queen Elizabeth Hospital, Heartlands Hospital, Good Hope Hospital and Solihull Hospital are UKAS (United Kingdom Accreditation Service) accredited to the ISO 15189:2012 standard.
+For a list of accredited tests and other information please visit the UKAS website using the following link: https://www.ukas.com/find-an-organisation/

 Molecular Pathology is a UKAS accredited medical laboratory No. 8759

 Biochemistry is a UKAS accredited medical laboratory No. 8910

 Haematology and Transfusion is a UKAS accredited medical laboratory No. 8784